TenSketch/Charis-hugo/content/jute_bags/shine-Womens-jute-bag.md

 priceBefore: "250.00"

 # Product Short Description
-shortDescription: "Shine Women's Jute hand bag is an lovely yellow coloured shining bag with a plenty of storage space"
+shortDescription: "From market to mall, this graceful pink handbag is a sustainable infusion.
+It is sturdy and stylish enough to carry anything anywhere."

-#product ID
+#product IDShine Women's Jute hand bag is an lovely yellow coloured shining bag with a plenty of storage space
 productID: "1"

 # type must be "jute_bags"